byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 * Choose a name for your project and place it in your the desired location (I named mine MxM and placed it in _Documents/HLS_) Select next.

 * For design files, select add files and choose matrixmul.cpp from the downloaded source code.
-FOr the top function browse and choose matrixmul.
+For the top function browse and choose matrixmul.
 Select next.

 <img src = "{% link images/HLS/designFiles.png %}" width="800">